jepstein-eagle/adaptable/packages/adaptable/readme/functions/quick-search-function.md

 ### Setting Highlight Style

-The Quick Search UI allows users to set the Back Colour and Fore (i.e. font) colour of a matched cell.
+The Quick Search UI allows users to set the Style (e.g. Font properties and fore and back colours) of a matched cell.

-An alternative to setting the properties individually, is to set a css style classname for Quick Search (make sure to include the css style being referenced in your application code).
+An alternative to setting the properties individually, is to set a css style classname for Quick Search (make sure to include the css style being referenced in your code).

 ### Filtering